KittyCAD/kcl.py/README.md

 `pyo3` bindings are automatically detected.
 `maturin` doesn't need extra configuration files and doesn't clash with an existing setuptools-rust or milksnake configuration.

+### Releasing a new version

+1. Make sure the `Cargo.toml` has the new version you want to release.
+2. Run `make tag` this is just an easy command for making a tag formatted correctly with the version.
+3. Push the tag (the result of `make tag` gives instructions for this)
+4. Everything else is triggered from the tag push.
+Just make sure all the tests pass on the `main` branch before making and pushing a new tag.